xvw/preface/guides/error_handling.md

 and validation!
 Ah, my nickname is too short, let's enlarge it!
 What, my e-mail is not valid... **rah**.
 That can be really annoying!
-In this example, we would like all errors to be collected, so that the user knows right away what changes he or she needs to make (for example, finding a longer nickname and lying about age).
+In this example, we would like all errors to be collected, so that the user knows right away what changes they need to make (for example, finding a longer nickname and lying about age).

 This approach is only possible because each field does not depend on